Facts and Figures

 Resettlement and Movement Management

-Helping refugees to resettle to third countries
+Helping refugees resettle to third countries

-The safe and dignified resettlement of refugees and other humanitarian entrants requires a comprehensive, humane and protection-oriented approach – one which recognizes the interdependencies of travel, health and integration as integral components.
+The safe and dignified resettlement of refugees and other humanitarian entrants requires a comprehensive, humane, and protection-oriented approach – one which recognizes the interdependencies of travel, health and integration as integral components.
 Burundi has become a departure point for many refugees resettling to third countries.
-IOM Burundi facilitates resettlement by providing transportation, pre-departure medical screening (through its migration health assessment center), cultural orientation, travel assistance and logistical support to refugees.
+IOM Burundi facilitates resettlement by providing transportation, pre-departure medical screening (through its migration health assessment centre), cultural orientation, travel assistance and logistical support to refugees.

 Contact information